mostafamaklad/laravel-permission-mongodb/README.md

 All these responses are collections of `Maklad\Permission\Models\Permission` objects.

-If we follow the previous example, the first response will be a collection with the 'delete article' permission, the second will be a collection with the 'edit article' permission and the third will contain both.
+If we follow the previous example, the first response will be a collection with the `delete article` permission, the second will be a collection with the `edit article` permission and the third will contain both.

 ### Using Blade directives
 This package also adds Blade directives to verify whether the currently logged in user has all or any of a given list of roles.